 Smoking has been linked to a variety of health risks and birth complications.
 New research suggests that exposure to nicotine, before and after birth, can cause hearing problems for the child.

-Despite the well-known harmful effects of smoking, the Centers for Disease Control and Prevention (CDC) report that 10 percent of women still smoke during the final 3 months of pregnancy.
+Despite the well-known harmful effects of smoking, the Centers for Disease Control and Prevention (CDC) report that

 E-cigarettes are perceived to be safer, as they do not contain tobacco and contain fewer harmful chemicals than regular cigarettes.
 However, the CDC warn that e-cigarettes are also harmful for the baby, as they still contain nicotine – which can affect the development of an infant’s brain and lungs.